pippopietro22/Computational-Chemistry/README.md

 # Computational-Chemistry
-Set of basic programs written in Fortran for Computational Chemistry
+Set of basic programs written in Fortran for Computational Chemistry.
+This repo contains:
+1)